The Scatty Mum

 • To Make This Recipe Gluten Free - Use gluten free panko breadcrumbs, gluten free flour and tamari or GF soy sauce.

 • Adjust Spice Level - This recipe uses mild curry powder.
 If you are cooking for little mouths or are not too keen on spice, reduce the amount of curry powder used by half for a milder flavour.
-If you prefer a bit of heat use a hot curry powder instead.
+If you prefer a bit of heat like in this boneless chicken curry with peppers, use a medium or hot curry powder instead.

 • Mayo - If you don’t have an egg allergy you can just use regular mayo or even a raw beaten egg to coat the salmon in before rolling in the breadcrumbs.